Blog

 A Thousand Years of Playing Cards

-Playing cards have traveled from Tang Dynasty China to European courts to your phone screen.
-Their design has changed remarkably little — and the reasons why tell us something about how good design endures.
+Playing cards traveled from Tang Dynasty China to your phone screen.
+Their design has barely changed — here's why good design endures.

 historycardsdesignculture